OleVik/grav-plugin-presentation/README.md

   color: green
 ```

 That is, mapping each property to a value, not as a list.
-The same could be set for any single slide using `[color=green]`, as described below.
+The same could be set for any single slide using `[style-color=green]`, as described below.
 Styles are given precedence by where they appear, so the plugins looks for them in this order:

 1. Plugin-settings
 2. Page FrontMatter